I was not a good singer when I was young.

 The Importance of Good Posture

-Most people underestimate the impact of posture on their singing voice.
+Most beginning singers underestimate the impact of posture on their singing voice.
 Correcting your posture is the easiest way to see an immediate improvement in your voice.
 Here’s why:

-- Having good posture has an immediate impact on your confidence.
-Try this too—stand up straight and puff out your chest right now.
+Having good posture has an immediate impact on your confidence.
+Try this: stand up straight and puff out your chest right now.
 Do you feel more confident?
 This results in a more powerful stage presence and will help you command attention.